-For this reason, many people consider the AST to be the more consistent “show dog” version of the pitbull--and this is why the AST is recognized by the American Kennel Club.
+For this reason, many people consider the AST to be the more consistent “show dog” version of the pitbull–and this is why the American Kennel Club recognizes the AST.
 (Among the first pitbulls registered with the AKC was Petey the Pup from The Little Rascals!)

 Another reason that the American Kennel Club stays away from the APBT is that the term “pitbull” sparks controversy.
-In fact, each year there are many calls for legislatures to ban pitbulls and other “aggressive” breeds.
+In fact, each year, there are many calls for legislatures to ban pitbulls and other “aggressive” breeds.

 In the ancient Roman Empire, passionate spectators sat glued to their seats as they watched the ancestors of modern pitbulls maul each other to death.
 This tradition continued into the 1800s in Britain, where modern pitbulls originated.

 So why is it so difficult to distinguish between the APBT, AST, and SBT?
 When breeders bred pitbulls for fighting, they did so in extreme isolation and secrecy, so that they wouldn’t reveal breeding secrets to their competitors.

-Sure, people originally took advantage of a pitbull’s gameness--or desire to compete--and turned it against other pitbulls.
+Sure, people initially took advantage of a pitbull’s gameness–or desire to compete–and turned it against other pitbulls.
 But this is not the defining feature of most modern pitbulls.
 Believe it or not, pitbulls are naturally gentle-hearted and kind-spirited.

-The weight of an average pitbull is between 30 and 50 pounds, making it a medium-sized dog.
+The weight of an average pitbull is between 30 and 50 pounds (14-23 kg), making it a medium-sized dog.
 But some breeders attempted to breed pitbulls to be upwards of 70 pounds!
 Because they were so focused on size, they neglected to consider temperament.

 The result of this breeding travesty?
 The general public’s conception of the pitbull changed from a strong and courageous companion to a massive, blood-thirsty predator.

 So what is the truth about a Blue Nose Pitbull’s temperament?
 In general, as with all dogs, puppies are easier to train than adults.
-If you are concerned about temperament, stick to a puppy.
+If you are concerned about personality, stick to a puppy.

-In fact, temperament tests reveal that pitbulls often score near Golden Retrievers--a family favorite!
+In fact, temperament tests reveal that pitbulls often score near Golden Retrievers–a family favorite!
 Pitbulls are some of the most consistent, predictable dogs on the planet.

 Check out this video of a well-trained Blue Nose Pitbull!